Phabrico/Phabrico/docs/02-Configuration/README.md

 | Synchronize Maniphest tasks for         | Maniphest tasks to be downloaded from Phabricator can be filtered per selected users or per selected projects.<br />The user selection can be done in the *Users* screen.<br />The project selection can be done in the *Projects* screen |
 | Mark new/modified Maniphest tasks as    | When a new Maniphest task is created or an existing Maniphest task is modified, the task can be set into a *Frozen* or an *Unfrozen* state.<br />*Frozen* means that the modified or created task will not be uploaded to Phabricator when Phabrico is being synchronized with Phabricator.<br />*Unfrozen* is the opposite: modified or created tasks will be uploaded. |
 | Maximum lifetime closed Maniphest tasks | After a task is marked closed in Phabricator, the task may still be known in Phabrico.<br />With this parameter you can specify when closed tasks should be removed from Phabrico's local database |
+| Visible states                          | If a Maniphest task has a status that is checked in this list, the Maniphest task will be shown in the assigned tasks overview in the Maniphest overview screen.
+With this parameter you can hide some open tasks (e.g. planned tasks)

 ## Phriction settings